IndraSK/Cloud-Sim-Plus_Implementation/README.md

 VmAllocationPolicyRoundRobin: Tracks down the following Host having reasonable assets to put a given VM circularly.
 That implies when it chooses a reasonable Host to put a VM, it moves to the following appropriate Host when another VM must be put.

 ## VM Scheduling Policies Checked
-VmSchedulerSpaceShared: VmSchedulerSpaceShared is a VMM designation strategy that allots at least one Pe to a VM, and doesn't permit sharing of PEs.
+VmSchedulerSpaceShared: VmSchedulerSpaceShared is a designation strategy that allots at least one Pe to a VM, and doesn't permit sharing of PEs.
 In case there is no free PEs to the VM, designation falls flat.

-VmSchedulerTimeShared: VmSchedulerTimeShared is a VMM designation strategy that allots at least one Pe to a VM, and permits sharing of PEs by various VMs.
+VmSchedulerTimeShared: VmSchedulerTimeShared is a designation strategy that allots at least one Pe to a VM, and permits sharing of PEs by various VMs.

 ## Cloudlet Utilization checked
 Utilization: [Full, Dynamic]